Fractal Noise

 Worley Noise with Fractal

 Fractal iterations aren't something that only works on Perlin Noise.
-Max also has a noise type called Cellular (which is actual Worley Noise).
+3dsmax also has a noise type called Cellular (which is actual Worley Noise).
 Cellular also has fractal controls, and it works the same way, under the hood, it's just adding layers of identical cellular noise at a smaller size and less intensity.

 Mapping The Fractal